Recently, I Have Watched a Lot of Battlestar Galactica

 As you can likely tell, I liked the show.
 Hey, that’s why I bought the BD set and I regularly take in an episode.

-There was a lot of other stuff going on around the main series too - a two part spinnoff called ‘Razor’ which tells the story of the Pegasus before it meets the Galactica, and its commander, Caine, who basically went all out for war, whereas Adama realised it was better to cut and run.
-Caine’s ruthless approach to the Cylons and her crew is a good foil to the main series, along with her treatment of a captured number 6.
-It also spends more time looking at that initial strike against the humans, when the Pegasus was in dry dock - it makes for a fantastic battle scene.
+There was a lot of other stuff going on around the main series too - a two part spin-off called ‘Razor’ which tells the story of the Pegasus before it meets the Galactica, and its commander, Caine, who basically went all out for war, whereas Adama was persuaded it was better to cut and run.
+Caine’s ruthless approach to the Cylons and her crew is a good foil - a kind of ‘What if…’ to the main series.
+Caine’s treatment of a captured number 6 contrasts well with captured Cylons on the Galactica.
+It also spends more time looking at that initial strike against the humans, when the Pegasus was in dry dock and it makes for a fantastic battle scene and fills in some backstory only hinted at offscreen in the mini-series.

-Another story is told in ‘Blood and Chrome, which is a prequel, set in the First Cylon War and featuring a young Bill Adama, and his experience with the Cylons whilst trapped on a planet with them.
-It was released as websodes, but is presented here together as a whole film.
+Another side story is ‘Blood and Chrome’, which is a kind of prequel set in the final days of the First Cylon War and featuring a young Bill Adama and his experience with the Cylons whilst trapped on a planet where they’re conducting human-Cylon hybrid experiments.
+It was originally released as webisodes but is presented here together as a whole film.
 It’s fairly low budget and a bit clunky at times, but on the whole it works quite well.

-Finally is another longer episode called ‘The Plan’ which is different again as it’s set during the normal series and features some of the events, but is told from the Cylons point of view, and those hidden in the fleet and planning subversive activities.
-It also looks at events on the Caprica surface between the resistance, and Cylons hiding amongst them.
-It’s another interesting perspective.
+Finally is another longer episode called ‘The Plan’ which is different again as it’s set during the normal series timeline and features some of the events, but is told from the Cylons point of view, from those hidden in the human fleet and planning subversive activities (some of which are seen in the regular series).
+It also looks at events on the Caprica surface between the resistance and Cylons hiding amongst them - another interesting perspective.

 Caprica (2010)